buildpacks-community/kpack-cli/docs/kp_clusterstack_save.md

-## kp clusterstack create
+## kp clusterstack save

-Create a cluster stack
+Create or update a cluster stack

 ### Synopsis

-Create a cluster-scoped stack by providing command line arguments.
+Create or update a cluster-scoped stack by providing command line arguments.

 The run and build images will be uploaded to the canonical repository.
 Therefore, you must have credentials to access the registry on your machine.